fabioDMFerreira/money-management/README.md

 Your app is ready to be deployed!

 ## Localisation
-Once Loli Store has to support other languages, raw strings shouldn't be used in application.

 All strings should be represented by a constant that exists in `locale/consts` file.
 This constant represents the id of the string that shall be used with `Translate` component.
 Strings translated are in a file into `locale` directory with the code name that represents a language.
 Translations are initialized in state on `store/localize/init`.

 ### Usage